tytydraco/yessleep/out/I_found_a_dog_in_my_backyard_with_a_camera_on_its_collar_The_footage_makes_no_sense.md

 "I'm sorry, buddy.
 I should have paid attention to the signs.
 This is my fault.
 But I got us into this mess.
 I’ll get us out.”
 Her voice was determined.
 She gave his head a pat, jostling the camera.
 Then she took out a bottle of water from a fanny pack, taking a sip before offering some to Auggie.

 I wondered what kind of signs she meant.
 Signs as in, she should have recognized how unstable the land was?
-Or literal ones, as in, \*No Trespassing\*?
+Or literal ones, as in, *No Trespassing?*

 She pulled her phone from her fanny pack, tapping the flashlight on to augment the waning daylight that filtered weakly through the cracks above.
 The beam of the flashlight cut through the darkness, revealing the uneven, rocky terrain of the tunnel system they were now committed to navigating.